FAQ

 What if I am late for my fitting?

-If you are more than 30 mins late it’s unlikely we can do your fitting.
-Sometimes fittings take longer than 4 hours and so if you are late, your appointment will delay the next person.
+If you are more than 30 mins late we will need to re-book your appointment.
+We can’t speed up a fitting appointment and so if you are late this will cause a delay for the next customer.
 Please give us a call as soon as you know you are going to be late.

 What forms of payment do you accept?